 Wind-Smart Exhaust & Intake Design for Hospitals, Campuses, & Labs

 Reliable exhaust systems safely remove pollutants from buildings and replenish interior spaces with fresh air.
-But wind can create air flow patterns that divert building exhaust back into a its air intakes.
+But wind can create air flow patterns that divert building exhaust back into its air intakes.
 Wind can also drive pollution to nearby buildings or affect nearby lounging or walking areas.
 An exhaust system is only safe and effective when pollutants no longer contaminate your building, nearby buildings, or areas where people spend time.

 CPP helps you avoid these issues.
 When you work with us, you access more than 30 years of experience diagnosing and solving exhaust-related issues.
 We’ll help ensure the safety, comfort, and efficiency of your building with a comprehensive approach that considers: